knowledgecode/WebSocket-for-Android/README.md

 # WebSocket for Android
-WebSocket for Android is a PhoneGap plugin that make possible to use the WebSocket (RFC 6455) on an Android WebView.
+WebSocket for Android is a PhoneGap plugin that makes possible to use the WebSocket (RFC 6455) on an Android WebView.
 It is using Jetty 8 under the terms of the Apache License v2.0.

 ## Product requirements
  - Java 1.6
- - Android 2.1 or higher (recommend 4.0 or higher)
+ - Android 2.1 (API 7) or higher (recommend 4.0 (API 14) or higher)
  - PhoneGap 2.2.0 or higher

 ## Preparation for use in Android